-As a company you are obligated to keep track about the sales revenue per country and, in case you exceed the distance selling threshold, you are obligated to register your company abroad for VAT purposes.
-You can find more information about this on the website of the Tax Office.
+As a company you are obligated to keep track of the sales revenue per country, and in case you exceed the distance selling threshold you are obligated to register your company abroad for VAT purposes.
+You can find more information about this on the website of the tax office.

 Please note that the VAT rules for distance sales within Europe will change as of 2021.
 Local VAT of the EU country to which you will supply the goods will be due without exceeding the threshold.